Undergraduate Transfer Credit Evaluations

 Q Are my transfer credits negotiable?

-A: Transfer Credit Evaluation Services follows established CCNY guidelines and the guidelines for each major or school.
-The established equivalencies for 90% of the courses in CUNY schools are in the TIPPS database and you may review your evaluation using TIPPS (Transfer Information and Program Planning System).
-Non-CUNY transcripts are researched on-line and from college catalogs.
+A: Transfer Credit Evaluation Services follows established CCNY guidelines, CUNY guidelines when conducting your evaluation.
+The established equivalencies for 95% of CUNY courses are in the Transfer Information and Program Planning System (TIPPS) and you may review your evaluation using TIPPS.CUNY.EDU.
+Non-CUNY transcripts are researched on-line.

-If you feel an error has been made in your evaluation or you have further information that would help your evaluator complete your evaluation, please schedule an appointment and bring any supporting materials that may help with a review of your evaluation, such as updated official transcripts, course descriptions, course syllabi and course catalogues.
+If you feel an error has been made in your evaluation or you have further information that would help your evaluator complete your evaluation, please schedule an appointment by e-mailing your evaluator.
+Give your full name and ID number and the specific reason you are requesting an appointment.
+Bring any supporting materials that may help with a review of your evaluation such as updated officidal transcripts, program descriptions, course syllabi and course catalogs.
+Contact information for Transfer Credit Evaluators is above.

 Q: Is it too late to have a prior college send a transcript for evaluation, even though I've started classes at CCNY?

 A: In most cases you will be given 30 days to respond to a request for an official transcript or updated transcript.
-If you are unable to obtain the transcript within that time frame, please notify the Office of Admissions.
-If you are unable to submit an official transcript to complete your file, a stop may be placed on your record preventing registration for the next semester.
+If you are unable to obtain the transcript within that time frame, please notify your Transfer Credit Evaluator.
+If you do not submit an official transcript to complete your file, a service indicator may be placed on your record.
+Failure to supply a final official transcript could impact your financial aid., your academic progress and your ability to register for subsequent semesters.

 Q: Does my grade point average (GPA) transfer over?

-A: Courses are transferred without the grades and do not affect your GPA at City College.
-However, graduation honors are computed on the basis of all college work taken by students including work taken at institutions other than City College.
+A: In most cases, grades will be transferred with your courses, but will not be included in your GPA at City College.
+However, graduation honors are computed on the basis of all college work taken by students, including work taken at institutions other than City College.

 Q: Why did my friend get a different evaluation when we went to the same school and the same program?